huey-nibiru/new-earth/README.md

 New Earth is a centralized hub for exploring Christian thought across 12 key life domains.
 The navigation hub featuring a central gold cross icon surrounded by 12 navigation points represents a different aspect of life.
 A click on the central cross will route you to the Bible.

+Each section has its own theme but remains interconnected with the other sections.
+Dial in to your expertise and share insights, experiences, and strategies.
+Ask questions that intrigue you and receive answers from others.

 ## Core Features

 - **User Auth** - Secure authentication powered by Supabase with session management.